filamentphp/filament/packages/actions/docs/07-prebuilt-actions/09-export.md

 The ["exporter" class needs to be created](#creating-an-exporter) to tell Filament how to export each row.

-## Note
-Created export files are the user's responsibility to delete/manage.
-Filament does not automatically delete them.

 ## Creating an exporter

 To create an exporter class for a model, you may use the `make:filament-exporter` command, passing the name of a model: